Property Management No Hot Water Answering Service

 What should be sent to staff?

-Gas, electrical, active leak, safety, habitability, legal, warranty, cost, exact-time, repeat-complaint, and owner-sensitive questions should be sent to staff with the captured context.
+Gas, electrical, active leak, safety, habitability, legal, warranty, cost, exact time, repeat complaint, and owner-sensitive questions should be sent to staff with the captured context.

 Deeper guides for property management no hot water calls